per5cm/IHK_kurs_Handbooks/README.md

 To navigate, open `index_main_menu.md` — it links to all major handbooks.

 > All documentation is written in Markdown for version control and compatibility with GitHub.
+MkDocs oder Docsify to consider for the future.

 ---